pickplugins/post-grid/readme.txt

 * Post order and
 * Order by, order by meta field value,
 * Custom number of posts per page, offset
-* Exclude post by ids, and
+* Exclude post by ids
+* Include post by ids
 * Display post grid based on keyword search.

-**Layout settings**
-You can customize grid item layout settings, following option avilable to customize

 * Grid item width, you can set custom width for grid item based on mobile, tablet and desktop device. you can also set % based column, like 30% will gives you 3 column in each row.
 * Grid item height - you can set custom height of grid item, based on device you can set auto height, fixed height or max height.
 * Grid item background color.
 * Grid item padding.
 * Grid item margins.
 * Lazy load - you can enable lazy load to hide grid on page load.
 * Featured image custom size selection.
 * Custom media source - there is 3 different source available in free version.
 Featured Image, First images from content, Empty thumbnail
 * Masonry style grid also available.